-We will work with partners to develop a 'One Stop Shop' in communities across Trafford, that complements the support currently being provided by the Community Hubs.
-This could be based around a range of in-person services, phone lines and online support and information.
-Whilst working towards creating a system that focuses on people rather than services.
+We will work with partners to develop No Wrong Door There should be 'no wrong door': those providing frontline a 'One Stop Shop' in communities services in Trafford need to have the across Trafford, that complements the knowledge and ability to refer people support currently being provided by the Community Hubs.
+This could be based to the service(s) they need.
+This includes developing an online resource that around a range of in-person services, brings together benefit information phone lines and online support and and an online tool to help people use information.
+Whilst working towards creating a system that focuses on people technology effectively. rather than services.